Liam Dawson plays starring role to lead Hampshire to Metro Bank One-Day Cup final

 Hampshire will face Leicestershire at Trent Bridge on September 16, after the Foxes reached their first one-day final for 22 years by seeing off Gloucestershire by six wickets with more than 21 overs to spare.

-In bowler-friendly conditions, Wiaan Mulder (three for 38) and Tom Scriven (three for 19) set the tone with the ball as the visitors were bowled out for 125 inside 33 overs - their second lowest total in the competition - after losing the toss.
+In bowler-friendly conditions, Wiaan Mulder (3-38) and Tom Scriven (3-19) set the tone with the ball as the visitors were bowled out for 125 inside 33 overs - their second lowest total in the competition - after losing the toss.

 Graeme van Buuren attempted to hold the innings together from 23 for three, making 44 from 68 balls, but no other batter passed 22, as too many gave their wickets away.

-In reply, Leicestershire found themselves 13 for three in the fourth over and 33 for four in the 12th but Mulder (55no) and fellow overseas star Peter Handscomb (49no) saw them home, the South African registering his fifth half-century in the competition in an unbroken stand of 93 in 16.3 overs.
+In reply, Leicestershire found themselves 13-3 in the fourth over and 33-4 in the 12th but Mulder (55no) and fellow overseas star Peter Handscomb (49no) saw them home, the South African registering his fifth half-century in the competition in an unbroken stand of 93 in 16.3 overs.

 Stream the biggest cricketing events with Sky NOW for £26 a month